ethieme/tcfb-homework02/README.md

+link to githib repo with HW (note it's in the master fork, I couldn't figure out how to get it to main): https://github.com/ethieme/tcfb-homework02.git

 # Homework 2: Unix shell

 This homework will assess your ability to run commands in the shell and make a simple script.